Forward Get In Touch

 Togo’s leg of the expedition focuses on Lome, a borderland capital shaped by German, British, and French rule.
 Highlights include the central market dominated by Nana Benz textile traders, Africa’s largest fetish market for Vodun rituals, and colonial-era architecture reflecting the city’s cosmopolitan trade history.

-Ghana: Forts, Castles, and Fantasy Coffins (West Africa Grand Expedition)
+Ghana - " Forts, Castles, & Fantasy Coffins " (West Africa Grand Expedition)

-Ghana: Forts, Castles, and Fantasy Coffins (West Africa Grand Expedition)
+Ghana - " Forts, Castles, & Fantasy Coffins " (West Africa Grand Expedition)

 The Ghana leg (Days 49–52) includes St. Antonio Fort at Axim, UNESCO-listed Elmina Castle, Kumasi’s Ashanti Cultural Centre and Kejetia Market, and Accra’s James Town and fantasy coffin workshops.
 Key themes: Gold Coast forts, slave trade history, Ashanti heritage, and Ga funerary art.